Enterprise-CMCS/managed-care-review/docs/Configuration.md

 #### `/configuration/email/dmco`

 *[environment specific]* This contains the DMCO primary inbox.
-The DMCO team is focused on managed care contracts process overall and they review all submissions.
+The DMCO team is focused on managed care contracts and they review all submissions.

 #### `/configuration/email/reviewTeamAddresses`